hellohaptik/docs_haptik/docs/bot-builder/basic/bot-prompt-trigger.md

 The Bot Prompt visual consists of the following components:

 -   _Bot prompt title_ -<br/>
-    This is the main bot prompt text which shows up and is directied at the user. eg. Need help picking a bot?
-I can guide you!
+    This is the main bot prompt text which shows up and is directed at the user.
+For example, "Need help picking a bot?
+I can guide you!".

 -   _Quick Replies (QRs)_ -<br/>
     A bot prompt _can_ have quick replies.
-These _Quick Replies (QRs)_ serve as options the user can select right from outside the XDK to get the conversation started.
+These _Quick Replies (QRs)_ serve as options the user can select right outside the XDK to get the conversation started.

 -   _User Message_ - <br/>
     This is the actual text which is sent when a _Bot prompt title_ or a _QR_ is clicked. <br/>